schmalstieg/schmalstieg.github.io/_pages/cv.md

 ## Education

-- 1995-1997: PhD program in computer science at the Vienna University of Technology, thesis *The Remote Rendering Pipeline - Managing Geometry and Bandwidth in Distributed Virtual Environments*, graduation with highest distinction
+- 1995-1997: PhD in computer science at the Vienna University of Technology, thesis *The Remote Rendering Pipeline - Managing Geometry and Bandwidth in Distributed Virtual Environments*, graduation with highest distinction
-- 1994-1995: Fulbright stipend for postgraduate studies in Computer Science at Stanford University, California, USA
+- 1994-1995: Fulbright exchange program, Stanford University, California, USA
-- 1989-1993: Master program in computer science at the Vienna University of Technology, master thesis *StoryBoard - A Programming Language for Computer Animation*, graduation with highest distinction
+- 1989-1993: Master of computer science at the Vienna University of Technology, master thesis *StoryBoard - A Programming Language for Computer Animation*, graduation with highest distinction